Difference Between REST vs RESTful

 Let us discuss some key differences between REST vs RESTful in the following points:

-The architecture of the REST application has a client-server, stateless, cacheable, layer system and uniform interface.
-But in the RESTful web applications, it has combined architecture as same as REST but it is inbuilt with unique features.
+The REST application architecture has a client-server, stateless, cacheable, layer system and uniform interface.
+But in the RESTful web applications it has combined architecture as the same as REST, but it is built with unique features.
 REST applications have an individual system that handles application information.
 This REST server interacts with a client-server that manages the interaction of the user.
 It defines the update and improvement in independent tracks.

 The REST servers don’t maintain any client state where the client manage all the application stage.
 The request to the server comprises all the mandatory data which is needed to process them.
-In the RESTful APIs, if there are any fluctuations in the state, the client replies to the system for storage.
+If there are any fluctuations in the state in the RESTful APIs, the client replies to the system for storage.
 Fetching the particular contrast data from REST with infrastructure which utilizes distributed objects to hinder the information from other components.
-But in REST systems, the client and server exchange the knowledge about the state and data.
-In RESTful services, the concealing of data doesn’t take place and it only hides the implementation.
+But in REST systems, the client and server exchange knowledge about the state and data.
+In RESTful services, the concealing of data doesn’t take place, and it only hides the implementation.

 3. Cache Ability